-On November 1, 2022, the Company through its subsidiary Nano Québec, closed the transaction to acquire Johnson Matthey Battery Materials Ltd. ("JMBM Canada", and renamed by the Company to Nano One Materials Candiac Inc.) a private Canadian company located in Candiac, Québec, for cash consideration of \$10,250,000, plus working capital items totalling \$5,750,000, and transaction costs (legal fees) of \$352,993, as detailed below.
+On November 1, 2022, the Company through its subsidiary Nano Québec, closed the transaction to acquire 100% of the shares of Johnson Matthey Battery Materials Ltd. ("JMBM Canada") a private Canadian company located in Candiac, Québec, for cash consideration of \$10,250,000, plus working capital items totalling \$5,750,000, and transaction costs (legal fees) of \$352,993, as detailed below.
 In respect of this transaction, the Company signed a Definitive Agreement through its subsidiary Nano Québec on May 24, 2022.